sjednac/aws-ssh-sync/README.md

 Generate `ssh_config` files, based on current EC2 state.

+## Features

+* Connect to one or more regions at once.
+* Name instances using tags and index any duplicates (e.g. autoscaling groups).
+* Skip strict host checking, if needed (e.g. internal autoscaling groups).
+* Write to `stdout` or a [master file with config-key substitution](#file-output).
+Useful for working with tools, that don't support the `Include` directive.

 ## Usage

 Using a virtual [pipenv](https://github.com/pypa/pipenv) environment is recommended, but not strictly required.
 If you have all [dependencies](Pipfile) present, you can launch the script directly.